mvaganov/CmdLineAsteroids/notes.md

 }
 ```

+`voice`
-Each glyph on the screen should have the ConsoleColorPair qualities, so we can change the color.
+Each glyph on the screen should have the `ConsoleColorPair` qualities, so we can change the color.
 Because each structure is a struct, there can't be inheritance, the glyph must be composed.
 If we want to conveniently access a glyph's colors, we should do it with a properties.
 There are two constructors, and an implicit constructor, all eventually calling the same base constructor, so we keep a Single Point of Truth.
 A few readonly constant-like values will help conveniently define things like a default clear canvas, which is different from an explicitly empty canvas.

-Some convenience methods will help convert text to and from ConsoleGlyphs.
+Some convenience methods will help convert text to and from `ConsoleGlyphs`.

+Now we need to use the console glyph in the `DrawBuffer`, instead of the character primitive.

 `scene`
 src/MrV/CommandLine/DrawBuffer.cs